whynotavailable/blags/wip/rust.md

+# An Introduction To Rust

 Rust is an interesting problem.

-It's a programming languages with a lot of problems.
+It's a programming languages with a lot of issues.
 Two of them are what I believe are the biggest.

 1. The Rust committee is made up of morons.
 1. The language is hard, and the docs are terrible in fixing it.